 Krishnaswamy managed three salt fortification projects (funded by International Development Research Centre (IDRC), SL@B, Grand Challenges Canada, Bill & Melinda Gates Foundation) during postdoctoral research at University of Toronto.
 She was instrumental in developing micronutrient fortified salt technologies which resulted in three pilot scale production reaching 60 million people in India.
 She has collaborated/ consulted on International projects related to food and nutrition security in US, Canada, India and Africa.

-PhD Bioresource Engineering from McGill University, Canada
+PhD from McGill University

 MTech from Tamil Nadu Agricultural University, India & McGill University, Canada